censorship-no/ceno-docs/user-manual/en/intro/qsg.md

 # Quick start guide

-The CENO Browser allows you to access any website on the internet, even if it is censored in your country.
+The CENO Browser allows you to access any Web site on the Internet, even if it is censored in your country.
 CENO uses a peer-to-peer infrastructure to route your requests, as well as to store and share retrieved content with others.
-[Read more](ceno.md).
+[Read more about CENO](ceno.md).

 ## How to get started